kristianmandrup/vue2-apollo-starter-kit/README.md

 };
 ```

 Please refactor the current Vue2 components to follow best practices and work correctly!

+Also have a look at: [vue-apollo: hello world example](https://github.com/Akryum/frontpage-vue-app)

 #### Apollo GraphQL mutations